AirKyzzZ/hologram-holoclaw-bot-vs/docs/hologram-generic-jms-integration.md

-# Hologram-Welcome JMS integration Module
+# JMS integration Module

 ## Overview

-The Hologram-Welcome implement JMS integration Module integration includes a statistics (stats) module that communicates via JMS (Java Message Service) to send and receive agent metrics and events.
+Hologram Generic AI Agent implements includes a statistics (stats) module that communicates via JMS (Java Message Service) to send and receive agent metrics and events.
 This module is designed to work with brokers like Apache ActiveMQ Artemis.

 ## How It Works